-Add a role to a Luna shell administrative user.
-This command is available only to the original 'admin' account, and cannot be used to modify the "built-in" 'admin', 'user' or 'monitor' accounts (whose names are the same as their roles).
+This user role add command adds a role to a named Luna shell administrative or auditor user that you have already created with the user add command.
+This command is available only to the original 'admin' account, and cannot be used to modify the "built-in" 'admin', 'operator', 'monitor' or 'audit' accounts (whose names are permanently the same as their roles).